Lead Hazard Reduction Demonstration Grant Program (14.905)

 Applicant Eligibility

-To be eligible to apply for funding under this program, the applicant must be a City, County, or similar unit of local government or Indian Tribe.
-States may apply on behalf of units of local government within their jurisdiction if the local government designates the State as their applicant.
-Multiple units of a local government (or multiple local governments) may apply as part of a consortium; however, you must identify a lead applicant that will be responsible for ensuring compliance with all requirements specified in this NOFA.
-If you are a State or Tribal applicant, you must have a Lead-Based Paint Contractor Certification and Accreditation Program authorized by the Environmental Protection Agency (EPA).
-Federal agencies and Federal employees are not eligible to submit applications.
-Applicants with outstanding civil rights violations are not eligible for funding.
+To be eligible to apply for the Lead Hazard Reduction Demonstration Program, the applicant must be a city, county, or other unit of local government.
+States and Indian Tribes may apply on behalf of units of local government within their jurisdiction, if the local government designates the state or the Indian Tribe as their applicant.
+Multiple units of a local government (or multiple local governments) may apply as part of a consortium; however, you must identify a prime applicant that will be responsible for ensuring compliance with all requirements specified in this NOFO.
+State government and Native American tribal applicants must have an EPA approved State Program for certification of lead-based paint contractors, inspectors, and risk assessors in accordance with 40 CFR 745 in effect on the application deadline date to be eligible to apply for Lead Hazard Reduction Demonstration Grant funds.

 Beneficiary Eligibility